-A face lift (upper rhytidectomy) or neck lift (lower rhytidectomy) tightens the skin in the lower part of the face from the cheeks extending down to the neck, smoothing out smile lines and tightening jowls to reverse the effects of weight loss, sun damage and ageing.
+A facelift (upper rhytidectomy) or neck lift (lower rhytidectomy) tightens the skin and the tissue in the lower part of the face from the cheeks extending down to the neck, smoothing out smile lines and tightening jowls to reverse the effects of weight loss, sun damage and ageing.

-A face lift and a neck lift generally have different goals, addressing specific areas of concern.
+A facelift and a neck lift generally have different goals, addressing specific areas of concern.
 There is an overlap between facelift and neck lift surgery, and some combination of these two procedures are often performed together to remove loose skin around the lower half of the face and underneath the jaw.
-The incisions made during the surgery will vary depending on the desired degree of lift.
+The incisions made during the surgery will vary depending on the desired degree of the lift.

-A full face and neck lift will require an incision under the hairline that begins at the temple and extends around the front of the ear, finishing at the base of the scalp.
+A full face and neck lift will require an incision generally along the hairline that begins at the temple and extends around the front of the ear, finishing at the base of the scalp.

 A limited incision facelift technique begins in the middle of the ear and extends around behind the earlobe.